 Resolution 2082 (2012) has been adopted under Chapter VII of the United Nations Charter and requires all States to take the following measures in connection with any individual, group, undertaking and entity designated as or associated with the Taliban in constituting a threat to the peace, stability and security of Afghanistan, as designated by the Committee:

 - freeze without delay the funds and other financial assets or economic resources [assets freeze],

 - prevent the entry into or transit through their territories [travel ban], and

 - prevent the direct or indirect supply, sale and transfer from their territories or by their nationals outside their territories, or using their flag vessels or aircraft, of arms and related materiel of all types, spare parts, and technical advice, assistance, or training related to military activities, to designated individuals and entities [arms embargo].

-As indicated in paragraph 9 of resolution 1988 (2011), the provisions for exceptions to the assets freeze are set out in paragraphs 1 and 2 of resolution 1452 (2002), as amended by resolution 1735 (2006).
+As indicated in paragraph 8 of resolution 2082 (2012), the provisions for exemptions to the assets freeze are set out in paragraphs 1 and 2 of resolution 1452 (2002), as amended by resolution 1735 (2006).

-Provisions for exceptions to the travel ban are described in paragraph 1(b) of resolution 1988 (2011).
+Provisions for exemptions to the travel ban are described in paragraphs 1(b), 9, 10 and 11 of resolution 2082 (2012).